Meaning Of Dual Diagnosis

 Behavioural Health Diagnoses Vs Dual Diagnosis

-A behavioural health disorder is caused by behavioural issues, such as:
+A behavioural health disorder is produced by behavioural issues, such as:

-Whereas, dual diagnoses as a mental health disorder can be caused by underlying brain chemistry, or genetic factors.
+Whereas, dual diagnoses as a mental illness, can be created by underlying brain chemistry, or genetic factors.

-Attempts to standardise meaning of dual diagnosis have been unsuccessful, leading to distinctions in diagnosis criteria, including:
+Attempts to standardise meaning of dual diagnosis have been unsuccessful, leading to distinctions in diagnostic criteria, including:

 • A severe mental health disorder and substance abuse